SMSpp-Project/smspp-project/README.md

 - [StochasticBlock](https://gitlab.com/smspp/stochasticblock), defining the
-  StochasticBlock "meta-Block" that takes *any* "deterministic" Block and "makes it stochastic" by allowing to changing some of its data in a very general and abstract way (using the SMS++ "methods factory").
+  StochasticBlock "meta-Block" that takes *any* "deterministic" Block and "makes it stochastic" by allowing it to change some of its data in a very general and abstract way (using the SMS++ "methods factory").

 - [UCBlock](https://gitlab.com/smspp/ucblock), defining several Block for